steatopygous/svelte-presentation/notes.md

 ###Clone An Empty Svelte Repository

-npx degit sveltejs/template demo`
+npx degit sveltejs/template demo

 ###Building The Application

-The default template uses **rollup** for building, but there are variants for webpack and parcel.
+The default Svelte template uses **rollup** for building, but there are variants for webpack and parcel.

 Here's the **package.json** file.